PVC Fittings and PVC Connection Guide

 The sizes are the same as regular fittings; for instance, a 1″ furniture grade fitting and a 1″ regular fitting will fit on a 1″ pipe.

-PVC Fittings And PVC Connection Types: Explanation & Applications
+PVC Fittings And PVC Connector Types: Explanation & Applications

 PVC fittings, aka PVC connectors, bring everything together; as the name suggests, they connect the pipe.
 Below is the list of the most common PVC fitting items available.
 Each entrance contains an illustration of the fitting and possible applications for it.
 Note that each fitting has innumerable iterations and uses.
 Therefore, always keep this in mind while processing material from your supplier.